 areas of expertise

-Melissa Georges is counsel to our Entertainment Group.
-For more than 15 years, she has helped award-winning film and television producers, directors, actors, writers, animators, and comedians resolve complex legal issues to get their projects cleared and distributed.
+Melissa Georges is a partner in our Entertainment Group and Chair of our Content Review & Clearance Group.
+For more than 20 years, she has helped award-winning film and television producers, directors, actors, writers, animators, and comedians resolve complex legal issues to get their projects cleared and distributed.

 In addition to content review and transactional matters, Ms. Georges advises on day-to-day intellectual property issues.
 She has helped clients conduct trademark and copyright searches; protect and enforce trademarks, domain names, and copyrighted material; and determine the availability of names, logos, and titles for a wide variety of projects.
 She has handled trademark prosecution proceedings within the United States Patent and Trademark Office, and has litigated intellectual property, libel, privacy, and other media law disputes.